cider/cider/benchmark/README.md

-# Paprika Benchmark #
+# Cider Benchmark #

-This directory contains an executable implementing a simple Paprika benchmark.
+This directory contains an executable implementing a simple Cider benchmark.
 The benchmark is implemented using the standard Go [testing](http://golang.org/pkg/testing/) package.
 If you don't know what `b.N` is, this is the place where to find it.